Labor Utilization Audit FAQ

 Back To Questions

-What happened to the Pay Practice Audit?
+7. What happened to the Labor Utilization Audit?

 In the past, the name has been a source of confusion and misunderstanding for years.
 Due to this fact we came up with a few alternative names and asked some of our clients to pick the one that fit the best.
 We hope the new name eliminates any confusion and allows more organizations to consider participating in the audit process.